 Strip http(s):// (for URLs if you want to track clicks in email link performance reports)**

 You can remove any out of the box unwanted field by clicking the trash can icon on the top right corner, next to “Field properties”.

 * Default values in Marketo will not apply.
 They must be entered in Jeto directly.

 ** In order to track properly, http:// or https:// must be hard coded in the email outside of the token

 Note: Campaign name is the only system field that cannot be removed or updated for the token value.
 It must also always be the first field at the top of each form.

 Additional fields can also be added to the form.
 By clicking on the arrow on the left of “Field properties”, a list of field types, common contact fields and form layout objects will appear.
-Simply drag and drop the field or layout object of your choice in the proper location on the form (see Appendix 2 for Marketo Token type mapping).
+Simply drag and drop the field or layout object of your choice in the proper location on the form (see this article for Marketo Token type mapping).
 Once dropped, click on the field to set the Marketo token and other values.